 |Home > Conscious > Chapter 8 > 8.5.
 Binding by Synchrony|

 A geon is a bound state of gravitational (GR) or electromagnetic (EM) waves.
-This section is focused on the gravitational geon composed of GR waves only.
+This section focuses on the gravitational geon composed of GR waves only.
 It has been shown that parallel EM waves do not attract at all.
 Even for anti–parallel EM waves, their attractive force is about 80 orders of magnitude smaller than the force between EM and GR waves (Faraoni and Dumse, 1998, Eq.
 6.1).
 Therefore, the attractive forces among EM waves are too weak to form an electromagnetic geon under practical conditions, but a gravitational geon is realistically permitted (Anderson and Brill, 1997; Kermode and Vollick, 2011).

 A free GR wave, like a free EM wave, propagates at the speed of light.
 As discussed in the previous section, the formation of standing waves is a key mechanism to stop propagation.
 However, it requires simultaneously generated waves traveling in opposite directions, but neuronal activities may radiate GR waves in all directions.
 If only precisely synchronized waves traveling in exact opposite directions could stop propagation, a large portion of waves would leave the brain at high speed.
 "Binding by synchrony" is another key mechanism to hold waves in a small region around the brain.
 Not only is it important for the creation of a geon, but also crucial for the conscious perception of sensory inputs and internal memory.